If you have an HMO plan, you’re covered for services received from providers on the Mainland when:

 - Your care is for emergency or urgent conditions.

 - Your services for non-emergency or non-urgent services are approved by HMSA prior to the service being received.

-- You are enrolled in the Guest Membership program, a program that allows you to have a PCP on the U.S. Mainland if you will be living away from your health center's service area for more than 90 days.
+- You’re enrolled in the Guest Membership program, a program that allows you to have a PCP on the Mainland if you’ll be living away from your health center’s service area for more than 90 days.

-All other services are not covered and you are responsible for the total cost.
+All other services aren’t covered and you’re responsible for the total cost.

-Note: HMSA's Children's Plan covers emergency care outside of Hawaii, but does not cover other services outside of Hawaii, including urgent and routine care.
+Note: The HMSA Children’s Plan covers emergency care outside of Hawaii, but doesn’t cover other services outside of Hawaii, including urgent and routine care.

 If you experience a medical emergency while traveling outside Hawaii, go to the nearest emergency facility.

 If you require urgent care, please call BlueCard to find a provider that participates with the local Mainland Blue Cross and Blue Shield plans.

 - By coordinating your care with BlueCard, you receive benefits similar to those when receiving health care from Hawaii providers.